 It’s worth noting that the CC is based on the previous-generation Passat and as such the interior doesn’t feel quite as posh – but we expect to see a new version of the CC in 2016.

-If this four-door coupe is the one for you, our Volkswagen CC configurator will get you the cheapest deals, straight from the UK’s top Volkswagen dealers.
+If this four-door coupe is the one for you, our Volkswagen CC configurator will get you great deals, straight from the UK’s top Volkswagen dealers.

 BMW 3 Series